For ndis plan managers

 It is built into the brief.
 The Quality and Safeguards Commission requires plan managers to support participant choice and not steer to related providers, and a VA is set up to keep that line clean: routine processing and queries are handled, anything that touches choice, steering or a conflict comes straight to the registered manager.
 Like all the judgement calls, the VA escalates rather than guesses, and onboarding covers exactly where those edges are.

-The main platforms, Careview, Lumary and Flowlogic, plus PRODA and the PACE provider portal for claiming, Xero for payments and reconciliation, and whatever ticketing inbox you run for provider and participant queries.
+The main platforms, Careview, Lumary and Flowlogic, plus PRODA and the PACE / myplace provider portal for NDIS claiming, PRODA and HPOS for any Medicare or DVA claim admin, Xero for payments and remittance reconciliation, and whatever ticketing inbox you run for provider and participant queries.
 We match a VA with prior NDIS or finance-processing experience where possible, and onboarding covers your platform, your validation rules and your escalation policy before the VA processes anything live.

 Ready to delegate?